 What Is a Wrongful Death in Michigan?

-Wrongful death occurs when someone dies because of another person’s negligence or intentional actions.
+Wrongful death occurs when someone dies because an accident happened due to another person’s negligence or intentional actions.
 Common examples include car accidents, truck crashes, medical malpractice, or unsafe workplace conditions.

 Who Can File a Michigan Wrongful Death Lawsuit?

 Under Michigan law, only certain individuals can file a wrongful death lawsuit.
-Per MCL – Section 600.2922, the personal representative of the deceased’s estate—usually a surviving spouse, parent, or adult child—can file claims to recover compensation for funeral expenses and more.
-If you’re unsure about your rights, our wrongful death attorneys are here to help.
+Per MCL – Section 600.2922, the personal representative of the victim’s estate—usually a surviving spouse, parent, or adult child—can file claims on behalf of beneficiaries to recover compensation for funeral expenses and more.
+If you’re unsure about your rights, our Grand Rapids wrongful death attorneys are here to help.

 Common Types of Accidents That Cause Wrongful Death in Grand Rapids, MI

-Wrongful deaths occur due to negligence or wrongful acts, such as circumstances like:
+Serious injuries can lead to wrongful deaths due to negligence or wrongful acts in circumstances like:

 Unsafe workplaces or conditions